freent-project/freent31-docs/index.md

 ---
-title: FreeNT Documentation - for the developers
+title: Home
 excerpt: FreeNT is an open-source kernel developed to replace Windows
 ---

 {: .warning}
 This documentation is intended for developers.
 If you are not a developer, you are not at the right place.
 OpenWindows 11 help is available at https://freent-project.github.io/openwindows11-help.

+---

+# The FreeNT Project's official kernel

 FreeNT replaces Windows with an open-source operating system.
 From command-lines such as `fntsh` to kernel modules such as `win32-vm`, FreeNT is powerful.